John Burris: Early life and education

 Burris was born in May 1945 in Vallejo, California.
 He graduated from Vallejo High School in 1963.
 He attended Solano Community College in the mid-1960s and later earned a bachelor's degree in accounting from Golden Gate University.
 Burris graduated from UC Berkeley Graduate School of Business (MBA) in 1970 and UC Berkeley School of Law in 1973 with a Juris Doctor degree.
 He worked for Chicago law firm Jenner & Block immediately after law school, and went on to become a member of the California Bar in 1976.

 Career

-Burris's work in police brutality cases began in 1979 when he was an investigator in the district attorney's office working on the case of the killing of 14-year-old Melvin Black.
-Burris's 1999 book, Blue vs. Black, is about the problem of police brutality against African-Americans.
+Burris's work in police brutality cases began in 1979 when he was an investigator in the district attorney's office working on the case of the killing of 15-year-old Melvin Black.
+Burris's book, Blue vs. Black (1999), is about police brutality against African-Americans.

 Burris "has earned millions of dollars" in filing hundreds of police brutality and high-profile lawsuits, including a $3.8 million verdict for Rodney King and a $42,000 settlement in a suit brought on behalf of Tupac Shakur.

+Melvin Black

+On March 17, 1979, an African American teenager named Melvin Black was killed by the Oakland Police Department in Oakland, California.
+The community was outraged, and Mayor Lionel Wilson and the city council appointed Burris to conduct an independent investigation on March 30th.
+After a five month investigation, it was discovered that the physical evidence did not match the officers’ statements.